-I edit a lot of novels in the adventure-based genres, and keep seeing characters who get shot, stabbed, or beaten up and don’t bleed, die, or need hospitalization.
+I edit a lot of novels in the action and adventure genres, and keep seeing characters who get shot, stabbed, or beaten up and don’t bleed, die, or need hospitalization.
 If you’re an author who has worked hard to make your characters realistic and believable, be careful with fight scenes.
 Too often credulity is spoiled when people suddenly become idiots or superheroes.

 The fact is, fighting hurts.
 And hurt people can’t always get up and win the day.
 While adrenaline is an amazing chemical that allows humans to carry on when injured, there’s a limit to what a reader can swallow.
 Characters who get slammed in the face by a two-by-four, or have a liquor bottle smashed over their head, or are kicked in the solar plexus, should drop like stones.
 At the least, they will be bruised and bloody, or stagger around seeing stars, or spit out teeth, or gush blood from a broken nose.